 Religious rituals of the two religions however remained more or less distinct and did not really join in the

 fusion process.
 As a result the education, at least at the primary level remained separate for both communities.
 Education at the primary level was conducted at the temple or mosque and covered religious learning.
 Higher education focused on theology and linguistics.
 Education however did receive patronage from the Sultanate rulers and there was a growth of educational institutions in the country.
 Unfortunately however, such sponsorship was mainly confined to religious education.
+The society of this period was highly polarized with vast differences in the standard of living between the aristocracy and tiller.
+While the former was rolling in the lap of luxury, the latter was just able to make ends meet.
+Slavery became more prevalent but apparently they were taken care of and were usually set free after some years.
+Many former slaves rose to political power and social eminence.
+However the existence of slavery was a negative aspect of the society.

 Women enjoyed a position of respect but their freedom was increasingly being limited.
 They were entirely dependant on their fathers, husbands or male relatives.
 They lived in the seclusion of their homes, and purdah (veil worn to cover one's face) became prevalent both in Muslim as well as Hindu families.
 A justification for such developments is the general air of uncertainty with foreign invaders roaming all over the country.
 Women were free to take up education and many women from higher classes excelled in the arts and science.
 Peasant women had more freedom, though this was largely for economic reasons.
 The inhuman practice of Sati (a widow burning herself on her husbands funeral pyre) was increasingly taking place amongst certain classes.
 Apparently a pass had to be obtained from the Sultan of Delhi before a Sati could take place.